G433/FundaRepo/README.md

 change I would publish reports read from the funda api to a message broker (e.g RabbitMQ, or Azure service bus etc) the message subscribers would aggregate and analyse the reports etc. make it a more dynamic system.

+BTW: because of the rate limit please wait around 1 minute between the different calls.

 Thank you!!